Energy Crisis

 I live in an area with some of the worst pollen extremes in the country and it is almost like my body can’t keep up with the demands being put upon it - it’s an energy crisis!

-There are two versions of me: 1) The Nathan that for the most part thrives in the winter months with minimal symptoms and plenty of energy and 2) the Nathan that wants to go hibernate until next year’s winter. (ha!)
+There are two versions of me: 1) The Nathan that for the most part thrives in the winter months with minimal symptoms and plenty of energy and 2) the Nathan that wants to go hibernate until next year’s winter.
+(Ha!)
+This year (2026) I thrived up until about May 15th with minimal adjustments to my routine.
+Summer and fall impact me the most.

 What options do I have to mitigate my energy crisis?